NEW YORK YANKEES BASEBALL CARDS

 In the 2000s, the Yankees won 4 more championships thanks to the “Core Four” of Jeter, Rivera, Andy Pettitte, and Jorge Posada along with contributions from Jason Giambi, Gary Sheffield, and Alex Rodriguez.
 This golden era of Yankee success was well-chronicled in sets from the decade including 2001 Topps Traded, 2002 Upper Deck, and 2006 Topps Update among others.
 The 2009 Topps Update Big League autograph of then rookie ace Joba Chamberlain remains a popular parallel card for collectors.

-Read also: MOST VALUABLE BASEBALL CARDS FROM 1990 DONRUSS
+Read also: 2006 FLEER BASEBALL CARDS

 The 2010s saw more lean years as the team transitioned to a new core led by Brett Gardner, Brian McCann, and Didi Gregorius.
 But young stars like Aaron Judge and Gary Sanchez emerged on cards in the 2017 Topps Series 1 and 2018 Topps Update Series.
 Of course, the legacy of the franchise continues with current standouts Giancarlo Stanton and Gerrit Cole regularly appearing in the latest Topps flagship sets and parallels.
 The never-ending pursuit of World Series championships also keeps the Yankees one of the most collectible sports brands in the world.